 Under stress we all crave stuff we know isn’t great for us.
-Carbs, sugary snacks, ice cream, wine.
+Carbs, sugary snacks, ice cream.
 Yet studying teenagers need the vitamins and chemicals found in healthier fresh foods to fuel their brain activity.
 If getting your child to eat their greens is a daily battle, try supplementing with some sweet-but-still-good-for-you snacks.
 Berries, dark chocolate and energy bars are all good options.
 They’ll feel tonnes better too than if they ate a family bag of crisps.

 Sugary and high-caffeine drinks are also ever-popular with teens, especially if they’re studying into the night (which they should try not to do – sleep is much more useful).
-Swap the Red Bull out for water and fresh juice to help them remain calmer and more focussed.
+Swap the Red Bull out for water and fresh juice to help them remain calmer and more focused.
 And limit coffees to 1 a day.

 If your kid’s GCSE homework looks nothing like what you learned at school, ask them to teach it back to you.
 Explaining things to you will force them to understand and articulate the concepts properly, which helps them remember it better.